ismurray/tic-tac-toe/README.md

 11. [Game UI] As a user, I should be able to see a visual telling me when the game ends
 12. [Game UI] As a user, I should be able to see whether I won, lost or drew a game
 13. [Game UI] As a user, I should be able to click a button to start a new game after a game ends
-14. [GAME API] I should be able to have my games saved to my account
+14. [GAME API] As a user, I should be able to have my games saved to my account
-15. [GAME API] I should be able to retrieve games I have started/finished too see where I left off
+15. [GAME API] As a user, I should be able to retrieve games I have started/finished too see where I left off

 ## Technologies Used